Finances

 Introduction

 People with disability tend to be worse off financially than those without disability.
 This can affect their ability to raise funds in an emergency, pay bills or buy food.
-Some people with disability have to seek help from friends, family or welfare and community organisations because of financial problems.
+Some people with disability may need to seek help from friends, family or welfare and community organisations because of financial problems.

 In addition to personal face-to-face interviews, survey participants are asked to complete a self-completion questionnaire.
-The questionnaire covers sensitive questions some people may not feel entirely comfortable answering in a face-to-face interview, such as prosperity, ability to raise emergency funds and stressful financial events.
+The questionnaire includes questions about some aspects of financial situation, such as prosperity, ability to raise emergency funds, and stressful financial events.

 Prosperity

-HILDA survey participants are asked to assess their own and their family’s prosperity given their current needs and financial responsibilities.
+Each year, HILDA Survey participants are asked to assess their own and their family's prosperity given their current needs and financial responsibilities.

 Satisfaction with financial situation

-In 2017, HILDA survey participants were asked to rate their satisfaction with their financial situation on a 0–10 scale.
-Ten represents the highest level of satisfaction and 0 the lowest (DSS and MIAESR 2019a).
-In this analysis, people who indicate a satisfaction level between 0 and 5 are referred to as not being satisfied.
+Each year, HILDA Survey participants are asked to rate their satisfaction with their financial situation on a 0–10 scale.
+Ten represents the highest level of satisfaction and 0 the lowest (DSS and MIAESR 2022).
+In this analysis, people who indicate a satisfaction level between 0 and 5 are referred to as not satisfied (unsatisfied) with their financial situation.

-- males are about as likely (43%) to be not satisfied with their financial situation as females (41%)
+- males are about as likely to be unsatisfied with their financial situation as females (both 33%)

-- those with severe or profound disability are more likely to be not satisfied (56%) than those with other disability status (40%)
+- those with severe or profound disability are more likely to be unsatisfied (44%) than those with other disability status (32%)

 Ability to raise emergency funds